thibaultmg/acm-rag-content/docs/acm/2.15/about/main.md

 For more information about Observability, see Observing environments introduction.

+### References

+- Learn more about the release from the Release notes.

+- See the product Installing and upgrading section to prepare your cluster and get configuration information.

+- See Cluster lifecycle overviewfor more information about the operator that provides the cluster lifecycle features.

 ## Glossary of terms

 Red Hat Advanced Cluster Management for Kubernetes consists of several